Regulatory agencies require testing of chemicals and products to

 View summary of ICCVAM recommendations on ocular test methods transmitted to

 The short time exposure (STE) test (described in Takahashi et al 2008:

 view reference via PubMed

-NICEATM is preparing a summary review document on the STE test based on data provided by Kao
+NICEATM prepared a summary review document (SRD) on the STE test based on data provided by Kao

 Eye safety testing procedures vary among U.S. agencies.
 Current testing

 procedures specified in the U.S. Code of Federal Regulations (16 CFR 1500.42) provide criteria and

 procedures for identifying eye hazards based on rabbit eye test results.
 However, these current

 testing procedures do not provide criteria to classify results obtained from a three-animal test.